electron/electron/docs/api/browser-window.md

 #### `win.accessibleTitle`

-A `String` property that defines a part of window title which is visible for the screen readers only.
+A `String` property that defines an alternative title provided only to accessibility tools such as screen readers.
+This string is not directly visible to users.

 ### Instance Methods